aa-schoepfer/eeo/README.md

 Start it with:
 `$ streamlit run eeo.py`

-Test it with the `example.txt` file!
+Test it with the `example.csv` file!